 - Venezia Santa Lucia train station – if you want to visit Venice proper, i.e. the historic centre of Venice on the islands in the Venetian Lagoon, this is the train station you need to travel to.
-It’s an end of the railway line station and reaching it involves crossing the lagoon on an incredibly long bridge.
+It’s an end of the railway line station.
+Reaching it involves crossing the lagoon on the incredibly long bridge Ponte della Liberta’.

 - Venezia Mestre train station – if you have a specific interest in Mestre – the mainland administrative borough of Venice – you need to get off at this station.
 Bear in mind that it precedes the Venezia Santa Lucia train station.

 First-time visitors of Venice at times get confused and get off the train at Venezia Mestre when, in fact, they need to stay on the train to Venezia Santa Lucia.